one on one focus point logo

 By The One on One Team

 What do we do when we’re awake and not exercising?
 Mostly, we sit.
-Our environment lends itself to prolonged sitting: driving your car, working at the computer, attending meetings, watching TV, and even relaxing at the end of the day.
-Even if you feel like an active person, chances are that sitting takes up a large portion of your time.
-This week will cover small but significant ways to stay active throughout your day.
+Our environment lends itself to prolonged sitting: driving our car, working at the computer, attending meetings, watching TV, and even relaxing at the end of the day.
+Even if you’re an active person, sitting likely takes up a large portion of your time.

 Sitting is the new smoking.